eckertliam/cas/README.md

-# CAS: Compiler A Scheme
+# Compile A Scheme

-Inspired by [Compile a Lisp](https://bernsteinbear.com/blog/compiling-a-lisp-0/) a great blog series by [Max Bernstein](https://bernsteinbear.com/).
+I compile a subet of scheme to WASM.